heptarch/heptarch.github.io/drafts/demon.md

 it, dancing, Susan thought, like angels on the head of a pin, or the apostles celebrating the lamb.
-But then the teardrops lengthened inward into spikes, and cruelly pierced the ball; Susan gasped, shocked by a twelvefold betrayal beyond anything in the scriptures.
+But then the teardrops lengthened inward into spikes, and cruelly pierced the ball; Susan gasped, shocked by a betrayal beyond anything in the scriptures.
 The spikes pushed through to the opposite side, and the whole figure convulsed, dancing into new, more convoluted patchworks, the ball concealed by its assailants.